 That said, Adams also reminds us that the main point of insurance is to protect us from accidents that could present a financial hardship.

 “It’s important to use it when you need it, even if your rate will go up,” says Adams.
 “Just don’t be short-sighted by filing frivolous, small claims that could cost more in higher premiums in the long run.”

 What Should You Do if Your Insurance Rates Climb?

 Whether you file a claim with your car insurance or homeowner’s policy, you do have some options if your premiums surge.
 And the No. 1 option you have shouldn’t come as a surprise: If you’re unhappy with your insurance company for any reason, you should consider shopping around with other best car insurance companies.

 As Adams pointed out, shopping for new insurance won’t hurt your credit because insurance companies only make “soft inquiries” to your credit report.
 There’s no downside to shopping around, notes Adams, adding that it’s “just an opportunity to save more of your hard-earned money.”

 Lastly, you can also consider an insurance company that offers some sort of “accident forgiveness program.”
 Allstate is one insurer that comes to mind.
 According to the company, “your rates won’t go up just because of an accident, and you’re protected even if it was your fault.
 And the best part is, Allstate Accident Forgiveness starts the day you sign up.”

 These programs are good ones, says Adams, if they are free.
+Some insurance companies, like Nationwide and Allstate, offer accident forgiveness at an added cost.
 But if you’re paying higher premiums to ensure your first accident is forgiven, you may not save any money when it all shakes out.

 “Shop around to make sure you’re not overpaying for this benefit,” she says.